tjmacphee/FGCUHackathon2024/README.md

 ---

 ## Getting started:

+### Requirements:
+  - Node
+  - MySQL Database w/ tool

 Navigate to the `/javascript/javascript/` directory, and make a copy of the `.env_example` file, and rename it to `.env`
   - The `/backend` & `/client` directories are a WIP Set your values as needed
+  - Open a new terminal at `/javascript/javascript/` directory level, and run `npm install`

 Navigate to the `Main.js` file, and click Run & Debug